 In the Bachelor of Arts in Public Health program, while full-time student status is preferred, students may enroll in a part-time program of study.
 During the fall and spring semesters, a minimum full-time program is 12 hours of credit per semester.
 A program of 19 semester hours or more must be approved by the Assistant Dean for Undergraduate Public Health.
 For Summer Session 1 (four-week) and Summer Session 2 (eight-week), UIC considers a total aggregate of 6 semester hours as the minimum number necessary to constitute full-time enrollment.
 A program of 13 semester hours or more during the summer session must be approved by the Assistant Dean for Undergraduate Public Health.

 REGISTRATION APPROVAL

 All new students are required to attend an orientation program prior to registration.
-Certain students or groups of students may be required to meet with their Advisor prior to registration.
+In addition, all continuing students are required to meet with their Advisor at least once per semester prior to registration.

 REGISTRATION